ZijieZhaoMMHW/MSD/docs/function_description.md

 ### Algorithm description

 The function **`detect_quadrant()`** is to calculate the bimodal index (BI) based on annual monthly precipitation data.
 BI is defined using a quadrantal approach.
-Considering a coordinate system origining at July, the precipitation in June and August should be separately located in quadrant II and I. On the other hand, if the precipitation in June is in quadrant III or that in August is in quadrant IV, the biomodal signal
+Considering a coordinate system origining at July, the precipitation in June and August should be separately located in quadrant II and I. On the other hand, if the precipitation in June is in quadrant III or that in August is in quadrant IV, the biomodal signal tends to disappear.
+Based on this conjecture, a bimodal factor (BF) could be introduced as follows.
+BF is 1 when the precipitation in June and August is in quadrant II and I, BF is 0 when they are both located on axes, BF is -1 otherwise.
+After that, the BI is determined as `BI=BF*(PJ+PA)/(PJ<sub>clim</sub>+PA<sub>clim</sub>)`, where PJ and PA are monthly precipitation (mm/day) in June and August, and <sub>clim</sub> indicates climatologies.
+When BI>=1, bimodal precipitation appears.

 ### Inputs and Outputs

-Function **`soh()`** achieves this algorithm using some inputs, which are summarized in following table.
+Function **`detect_quadrant()`** achieves this algorithm using some inputs, which are summarized in following table.

 <table>
 <colgroup>